 Indicator 1 (Tools) : The availability of an integrated tool to document data lineage

 Data flows through the whole company and touches different departments.
 The documentation of the data chain is the effort of multi-disciplinary stakeholders from different departments across the whole enterprise.
-Therefore, an ability to share the information is of very importance.
+Therefore, the ability to share the information is of very importance.